Working in the private sector can be tough at times. In some cases, there are high targets, competitive colleagues, and

 For you, this might be an extremely difficult working environment, as you do see yourself as a people person who likes to share your emotions.
 Also, you’re not afraid to share your emotions.

 Health and social care workers are emotionally invested individuals.
 They have to be.
 Dealing with difficult patients requires you to show genuine sympathy and listening to their concerns.
 These important life skills will help you to build a strong bond with your patients, and in turn, will help improve patient co-operation.

 However, sometimes being too emotionally invested can have its downsides.
 If you see a patient going through a hard time, then it can be an extremely heartbreaking situation.
 But that’s what health and social care professionals go through daily.

 Fortunately, measures have been put in place to ensure the emotional well-being of health and social care workers are in good check.
 In the UK, healthcare workers gather together at the end of their shift to share and reflect on their working day.

 These post-shift reflection periods tend to last anywhere between 10 minutes to half-an-hour.
-This little window of time has proven to be very therapeutic for the workers.
+This little window of time has proven to be very therapeutic for the workers trying to have a career in health and social care.

 Thanks for reading, if you believe you have the following signs and the characteristics, then it might be worth considering a career to the health and social care sector.
 After all, there is only one way to find out.